What is the difference between Industrial Work Injury and Occupational Disease?

 Many people do not realize that there are two kinds of workers’ compensation claims in Washington State: An industrial injury claim and occupational disease claim.
-Often, arguments are made to decide if an industrial injury claim should be allowed as an occupational disease.
-A lot of L&I and workers’ compensation claims are plagued by lack of understanding and misinformation about occupational disease claims.
+Occupational disease, which we sometimes call workplace illness, develop over time.
+Often, work injury claimants must present arguments to decide if an industrial injury claim should be an occupational disease claim.
+However, there’s a lot of misinformation and confusion in L&I and workers’ compensation claims whenever it comes to work-illness claims.

-If we go to trial regarding allowance of an occupational disease, the jury is instructed as to the meaning of occupational disease.
-The pattern jury instruction for occupational disease states:
+If we go to trial to allow a workplace illness claim, then we must present jury instructions.
+Specifically, jury members receive instructions that lay out the meaning of occupational disease.
+More explicitly, the pattern jury instruction for occupational disease states:

-No wonder there is so much confusion regarding occupational diseases!
-Put more simply, an occupational disease is a condition or disease that is caused or aggravated, at least in part, by distinctive conditions of a worker’s employment.
+No wonder there is so much confusion!
+Let me try to explain this more simply.
+Occupational disease is when distinctive conditions of the worker’s employment cause or aggravate (at least in part) your medical condition.
 For example, say that you work in sheet metal.
-Moreover, say that spend significant portions of each day repetitively and forcefully snipping sheets of metal with snips.
-Gradually and eventually you develop numbness and tingling in your hands.
-In this case, you may have developed an occupational disease condition.
+Furthermore, say that you spend significant portions of each day repetitively and forcefully snipping sheets of metal with snips.
+Gradually, eventually you develop numbness and tingling in your hands.
+Here, you may be experiencing a workplace illness condition.

-Most frequently, when occupational disease claims are rejected, it’s because the doctor lacked enough accurate information to provide a compelling opinion for claim allowance.
-Therefore, when I speak with individuals that believe they have an occupational disease claim, I often suggest that they see a doctor to better understand whether their symptoms correlate with a medical diagnosis.
-However, in addition to informing the doctor of the symptoms, it is important to provide a clear history of the onset and development of symptoms.
-It is also critical to concisely and accurately convey key details about the physical demands of the job.
-This help the doctor to formulate an opinion based upon a correlation between work activities, symptoms and the resulting diagnosis.
-Consequently, the likelihood of the occupational disease claim being allowed increases significantly.
+L&I rejects occupational disease claims very often.
+Most frequently, it’s because the doctor lacks enough accurate information to provide a compelling opinion for claim allowance.
+Therefore, if you believe you have a workplace illness claim, I suggest you start by seeing a doctor.
+First, you have to understand whether your symptoms correlate with a medical diagnosis.
+Then, it’s important to provide a clear history of the onset and development of symptoms.
+On top, it’s critical to convey key accurate details about the physical demands of your job.
+This will help your doctor formulate an opinion on the basis of correlation between work activities, symptoms and the resulting diagnosis.
+Finally, following this process significantly increases the likelihood of your occupational disease L&I claim allowance.

 Additional resources: The Department of Labor and Industries (L&I) website.